42core-team/monorepo/wiki/1_game_struct.md

 The game struct is your primary source of information about the happenings in the game

+> **WARNING**: Do not free the central objects array or the objects themselves.
+They are managed by the library and freeing anything you're not supposed to will probably mess up your bot entirely.
+Functions that give you the responsibility to free the result when you call them are explicitly marked in this wiki with a big warning box.

+> => IF YOU DIDN'T ALLOCATE IT, DON'T FREE IT.

 # Client Lib Functions & Structs

 ## struct `t_game`